wwoods/git-results/README.md

 So, what happened there?  git-results created a tag, built your project, ran it, and tidied all of the output files into a folder for you.
 Neat, huh?

+Note that it might be easier in e.g. a console to use the -p flag:

+    $ git results -cp results/test/run -m "Let's see..."

+The -p flag means that the first part of the path is the directory to store results in.
+Without -p this defaults to "results", which can be useful, but paths do not tab-complete in a console.

 For a little more detail, git-results tagged the head commit of your repository with results/test/run/1 (note test/run comes from our argument; results is the output folder, and 1 is the instance of this tag being run).
 It then checked